Managing your Phone System

 - Outbound Rules - At least one or more outbound rules are required to make calls.

-The Event log is an important section in your dashboard, showing you critical events about your system, requiring you to take note or immediate action.
+The Event log shows you critical events occurring in your system, requiring you to take note or immediate action.
 The following server events are posted to the log when:

 - A person dials the emergency number (ID 4099).